LSB: Local Self-Balancing MCMC in Discrete Spaces: Experiments

 \subsection{2D Ising Model}

-The Ising model has been introduced in statistical mechanics in 1920 and it has been applied in several domains since then.
-In this section, we consider an application to image analysis, where the goal is to segment an image to identify an object from its background.
+We consider the Ising model applied to image segmentation, to identify an object from its background.
 Consider a binary state space $\mathcal{X}=\{-1,1\}^V$, where $(V,E)$ defines a square lattice graph of the same size of the analyzed image, namely $n\times n$.
 For each state configuration $\mathbf{x}=(x_i)_{i\in V}\in\mathcal{X}$, define a prior distribution

 where $\lambda$ is a non-negative scalar used to weight the dependence among neighboring variables in the lattice.
 Then, consider that each pixel $y_i$ is influenced only by the corresponding hidden variable $x_i$ and generated according to a Gaussian density with mean $\mu x_i$ and variance $\sigma^2$.
 Note that each variable in the lattice tells whether the corresponding pixel belongs to the object or to the background (1 or -1, respectively).
 The corresponding posterior distribution of a hidden state $\mathbf{x}$ given an observed image is defined as follows: